 Barcelona are the latest club to be the subject of a behind-the-scenes documentary, with the likes of Manchester City and Borussia Dortmund all recently offering in-depth, personal looks into the inner-workings of their club to television.

-It is no surprise that the Liga giants are at the centre of another series, having claimed their 26th La Liga title in April and the club still retaining its status as one of the most successful clubs in Europe.
+It is no surprise that the Liga giants are at the centre of another series, having claimed their 26th La Liga title last season and the club still retaining its status as one of the most successful clubs in Europe.

-Matchday is an upcoming fly-on-the wall documentary series based on Barcelona and eight key games the team played during the 2018-19 season.
+Matchday is a fly-on-the wall documentary series released in November 2019 based on Barcelona and eight key games the team played during the 2018-19 season.

 Narrated by American actor John Malkovich, Matchday is set to offer fans a personal glimpse into the lives of several Barcelona players across the duration of a season – a campaign in which Lionel Messi was handed the captain's armband permanently for the first time.